Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh can make your nightmares come true.
-By roundhouse kicking you.
+When Jayesh falls in water, Jayesh doesn't get wet.
+Water gets Jayesh

-Updated on: [22/7/2025]
+Updated on: [23/7/2025]
 <!-- #jokeEnd -->